 We will go through the challenges of serving concurrent, low latency SLA queries in Pinot’s distributed environment.
 Next, we elaborate on the internals of segment assignment and routing strategies and how we can configure them to ensure optimum query performance.
 We will also talk about data partitioning strategy and how it can further optimize query throughput and latency.

 The Pinot Broker receives the user query and scatters it to the corresponding set of Pinot Servers hosting the segments.
 In turn, each server will locally execute the query and send the response back to the Broker.
-Broker then consolidates all the individual responses and sends it back to the client.
+The broker then consolidates all the individual responses and sends them back to the client.
 You can find more information about this here.

 Let’s take LinkedIn’s Feed ranking use case which leverages Pinot for curating the home page feed recommendations to its 700+ million users.

 For a given feed item, we want to know how many times has a given user seen it to decide whether it should be displayed.
 This can be done using the following query: